 8. Apply to Your Preferred DPT Programs

 In addition to your GRE scores and letters of recommendation, you'll need to gather your official transcripts (from each post-secondary school you've attended) or request that they be sent directly to PTCAS or the physical therapy schools you're applying to.
 Most students use PTCAS when applying to DPT programs since it enables them to apply to multiple schools with just one Web-based application.
 It also allows them to track each aspect of their application in real time.

 Each physical therapy school has its own admissions process, but it's usually better to apply as soon as possible rather than wait until closer to the deadline date.
 Along with your personal references and GRE scores, schools will weigh your grade point average (GPA).
 In order to be competitive with other applicants, you'll probably need an undergraduate GPA above 3.0.
-In fact, among PTCAS applicants who were accepted to DPT programs during the 2017-2018 academic year, the average GPA was 3.57.5
+In fact, the PTCAS report shows that among PTCAS applicants who were accepted to DPT programs during the 2021-2022 academic year, the average GPA was 3.55.

 Many physical therapy schools also request written essays and/or conduct pre-admissions interviews.
 You may also be asked to take a drug test and/or agree to a criminal background check.
 (Schools often want to make sure that you'll be able to meet your state's licensing requirements after graduation.)
 Having a criminal record won't necessarily cause your application to be rejected.
 It really just depends on the specific types of offenses and how long ago they took place.
 But if you fail to disclose any previous convictions, you may be kicked out of a program after you enroll.